mmonfils/neighborhood-lab-dsm/tracking-the-blueprint/README.md

 * **No textbook talk.** Avoid academic jargon, heavy legal terms, and dry political science language.
 Write your findings clearly, like you are explaining a pattern to a friend on a front porch.
 * **Focus on the pattern.** Show how the specific event you are looking at is part of a larger blueprint to centralize power.
 * **Keep it grounded.** Always tie the big picture back to the physical reality of our neighborhoods.
 Explain exactly why a state or federal decision matters to a household living on a central Iowa block grid.

+## From the Repository to the Porch

+When our community research uncovers a major trend or a new pressure point, we do not let it sit in a dusty GitHub folder.
+We package these findings into clear, plain language essays and send them out through our Substack newsletter.
+This ensures our neighbors can read the research on their phones, discuss it at porch chats, and adjust their block spreadsheets before the outside changes hit our doorsteps.